Peptide Fox

 Body composition and fat-to-lean ratio

-Tirzepatide shows better fat-to-lean ratios than semaglutide at similar total weight loss:
+In a 160-participant body-composition substudy at 72 weeks, tirzepatide showed better fat-to-lean ratios than semaglutide at similar total weight loss:³

 For people who lift or care about strength alongside the scale, this split matters — you can push weight-loss targets harder while protecting function.